 Dominique joined the OISS team in September 2014.
 Originally from Boston, Dominique earned her BA in Linguistics from Boston University.
 Prior to joining Boston College, she worked as a Staff Assistant in the Law School Dean’s Office at Suffolk University and also earned her MA in Higher Education Administration from Suffolk University.
 While working on her Master’s degree, she interned in the Center for International Students and Scholars at Bentley University, where she started gaining experience assisting international students.
 She also has experience teaching Italian at the high school level.

 Kayla joined the OISS in August 2016.
 Prior to joining Boston College, she was an Assistant Language Teacher with the JET Program in Kochi Prefecture, Japan where she spent three years teaching in elementary and middle school classrooms.
-Kayla recently her MA degree in International Higher Education and Intercultural Relations from Lesley University.
+Kayla recently received her MA degree in International Higher Education and Intercultural Relations from Lesley University.
 She received BA degrees in Sociology and International Studies, with minor concentrations in Japanese Language Studies and East Asian Studies, from Wittenberg University in 2012.